 Why Flash Drive Says It’s Full But It’s Actually Empty?

-The reason your USB flash drive is empty but still isn’t allowing you to copy files to it may be either of the following:
+Now, the reason your USB flash drive is empty but still isn’t letting you copy files usually comes down to one of these two things:

 Reason | Description |